NeuroRehack/AnkleFlex/ReadMe.md

 ## Project Overview

-This project interfaces a Raspberry Pi with an HX711 load cell amplifier and a 5kg straight bar load cell (TAL220B) to measure weight.
+This project interfaces a Raspberry Pi with a HX711 load cell amplifier and a 5kg straight bar load cell (TAL220B) to measure weight.
 It also includes a button and an LED for interaction and indication purposes.
 The setup can be used for various applications such as digital scales, force measurement, or other load monitoring systems.

 - [README: Raspberry Pi Load Cell Project](#readme-raspberry-pi-load-cell-project)